- Some non-mobile clients can use the ActiveSync protocol. Please refer to the mobile device setup instructions to use ActiveSync.

 You must ensure that secure connections are selected for both incoming mail and for outgoing mail.

-Note: Users of Thunderbird and other IMAP clients may encounter data throttling errors.
+If you use Thunderbird and other IMAP clients, you may encounter data throttling errors.
 This will prevent the initial sending and receiving of email for periods of time.
-If your IMAP connection to Nexus365 is being throttled you are advised to use the web browser client (OWA), whilst leaving the IMAP client to complete data synchronisation.
-The throttling rate is controlled by Microsoft and cannot be amended by IT Services.
+If your IMAP connection to Nexus365 is being throttled you are advised to use the web browser client (OWA), while leaving the IMAP client to complete data synchronisation.
+The throttling rate is controlled by Microsoft and can’t be changed by IT Services.

 For faster sending, set the sendinbackground value to True.

 IMAP4 is preferred over POP3 because it is more sophisticated and better supports larger mailboxes with multiple folders.
-Accessing your mailbox can only be via secure connections.
+Your mailbox can only be accessed via secure connections.
 Your mail client must support IMAP through SSL connections.

 Exchange Web Services (EWS)

-This service can be used to enable Nexus365 calendars in Thunderbird as well as adding Exchange functionality to other clients.
+You can use this service to enable Nexus365 calendars in Thunderbird as well as adding Exchange functionality to other clients.

-As with other clients the username format is your SSO appended with @OX.AC.UK (which is case sensitive so should be in capitals: unitxxxx@OX.AC.UK).
+As with other clients, the username format is your SSO followed by @OX.AC.UK (which is case sensitive so should be in capitals: unitxxxx@OX.AC.UK).